Frustratingly Easy Truth Discovery: Abstract

 \section{Abstract}

 Truth discovery is a general name for a broad range of statistical methods aimed to extract the correct answers to questions, based on multiple answers coming from noisy sources.
 For example, workers in a crowdsourcing platform.
-In this paper, we design simple truth discovery methods inspired by \emph{proxy voting}, that give higher weight to workers whose answers are close to those of other workers.
+In this paper, we consider an extremely simple heuristic for estimating workers' competence using average proximity to other workers.
+We prove that this estimates well the actual competence level and enables separating high and low quality workers in a wide spectrum of domains and statistical models.
+Under Gaussian noise, this simple estimate is the unique solution to the Maximum Likelihood Estimator with a constant regularization factor.

-We prove that under standard statistical assumptions, proxy-based truth discovery (\PTD) allows us to estimate the true competence of each worker, whether workers face questions whose answers are real-valued, categorical, or rankings.
-We then demonstrate through extensive empirical study on synthetic and real data that \PTD is substantially better than unweighted aggregation, and competes well with other truth discovery methods, in all of the above domains.
+Finally, weighing workers according to their average proximity in a crowdsourcing setting, results in substantial improvement over unweighted aggregation and other truth discovery algorithms in practice.